yaapu/FrskyTelemetryScript/README.md

 - **Widget** (recommended) see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget)

 - **One time script** by using the yaapux.lua or yaapux.luac script, see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12)

+The script is quite big and compilation on your radio may fail with a memory error.
+The correct way is to compile it on Companion and then copy the .luac compiled version to the SD card to the /SCRIPTS/YAAPU or /WIDGETS/Yaapu folder.

 The correct folder structure is